RockHong/vim-env/README.md

 See more help via `:help ack`.

+If your system has not ack installed, please refer to [this doc](http://beyondgrep.com/install/).

 ### tagbar
 [tagbar][14] "is a vim plugin for browsing the tags of source code files.
 It provides a sidebar that displays the ctags-generated tags of the current file,